 "Cradle-to-Grave" Carbon Footprint

-The diagram below illustrates the operational boundaries of the emissions and sinks attributed to the manufacture, delivery and end-use of our products.
+The diagram below illustrates the operational boundaries of the GHG emissions and carbon sinks attributed to the manufacture, delivery and end-use of our products.

 Tracking and Reporting Our Carbon Footprint